It’s never too soon to talk about beer festivals, and there is none greater than the Munich, Germany’s Oktoberfest!

 8. The hairier the hat, the wealthier the wearer

 During Oktoberfest, traditional visitors wear Bavarian hats (Tirolerhüte).
 The more tufts of goat hair on your hat, the wealthier you are considered to be.
-(Except nowadays the tufts are synthetic and everybody can look as wealthy or as poor as they like.)

 9. Beer prices start at €9.70 / £8 / $11